topelectronicsfasteners/topelectronicsfasteners.github.io/value.md

     and certified to your specifications.
   icon: fas fa-file-invoice-dollar
 - template: item
+  title: Kitting, Assembly and Custom Packaging
+  description: Customized kitting, packaging and sub-assembly to your specifications.
+  icon: fas fa-box
+- template: item
   title: Stock and Release  Blanket Orders
   icon: fas fa-truck
   description: Ensures your parts are always available and delivered per your demand.